 Annual Regional Training: Laure Moghaizel

-The AiW has launched a new project that aims to enhance the capacities of female activists, human rights advocates, media professionals, and bloggers working on gender issues in the Arab region, and specifically in Lebanon.
+The AiW has launched a new project that aims to enhance the capacities of female activists, human rights advocates, media professionals, and bloggers working on gender issues in Lebanon and the Arab region.

-This initiative, led by The AiW, in collaboration with the Arab Institute for Human Rights, and funded by the Embassy of Canada in Lebanon, is a one-year project that entails conducting two regional online training courses.
-These trainings, which will be given in Arabic, will promote an advanced feminist human rights discourse and will spread the importance of advocating for gender justice in light of the COVID-19 pandemic that has sparked an unprecedented increase in Gender-Based Violence (GBV) globally.
+This initiative, led by The AiW, in collaboration with the Arab Institute for Human Rights, and funded by Canada Fund for Local Initiatives, was a one-year project that entailed conducting two regional online training courses.
+These trainings, which were given in Arabic, promoted an advanced feminist human rights discourse and spread the importance of advocating for gender justice in light of the COVID-19 pandemic that has sparked an unprecedented increase in Gender-Based Violence (GBV) globally.

 Phase I: General Training

-The first phase of the project entails delivering an online training on human rights principles and international treaties.
-It will also address the status of women, girls, and vulnerable groups and the violence they face at times of conflict and lock-downs imposed by the governments due to the COVID-19 pandemic.
-80 to 100 female participants will be selected to take this training.
+The first phase of the project entailed delivering an online training on human rights principles and international treaties.
+It also addressed the status of women, girls, and vulnerable groups and the violence they face at times of conflict and lock-downs imposed by the governments due to the COVID-19 pandemic.

-Upon the completion of this phase, 25 participants will be chosen to take the special training based on their level of engagement, commitment, and participation.
+Upon the completion of this phase, 35 participants were chosen to take the special training based on their level of engagement, commitment, and participation.

 Phase II: Specialized Training

-The second phase of the project will be a specialized online training, that entails working on international concepts, treaties, conventions, and mechanisms related to women and girls’ rights in the Arab region.
-The training will also address gender justice issues, the women, peace, and security agenda and the importance of the national action plans.
-It will also address the rights of vulnerable groups during armed conflicts, crises, and pandemics, sexual violence and intimate partner violence.
-Moreover, a session will be reserved to addressing, reporting, and documenting sexual violence and developing reports on the situation of women and girls at times of emergencies such as the blast in Beirut port and pandemics, with a focus on COVID 19.
+The second phase of the project was a specialized online training, that entailed working on international concepts, treaties, conventions, and mechanisms related to women and girls’ rights in the Arab region.
+The training also addressed gender justice issues, the women, peace, and security agenda, and the importance of the national action plans.
+It also addressed the rights of vulnerable groups during armed conflicts, crises, and pandemics.
+Moreover, a session was reserved to addressing, reporting, and documenting sexual violence and developing reports on the situation of women and girls at times of emergencies such as the blast in Beirut port and pandemics, with a focus on COVID-19.